aminariafar/Multivariate-TreeBased-Spline/README.md

 - Number of leaf partitions
 - Behavior under correlated vs. independent features

-These experiments reveal strengths and limitations of TreeSpline across regimes and help identify the variants with the best empirical performance.
+These experiments reveal strengths and limitations of MTS across regimes and help identify the variants with the best empirical performance.

 ---